openmovementproject/openmovement/docs/buildax/docs/faq.md

 Another thing to check is if there are any assertions in the ERRORS.txt file on the SD card with timestamps around the time you saw this problem.
-"Reset"s in this file (with 0040 or 0083) are usually fine (they are added when the router starts up to indicate the reset type).
+"Reset"s in this file are usually fine (they are added when the router starts up to indicate the reset type), unless you have encountered a [General Exception](hardware.md#led-flash-codes).

-If you see a line reading "ASSERT" and a file/line number, this might indicate a firmware issue.
+If you encounter a line reading "ASSERT" and a file/line number, this might indicate a firmware issue.
 Please send us this file and a description of what you were trying to do, and steps to reproduce your problem (if possible).